SSmale/Duux-Home-Assistant/README.md

 1. Open HACS in Home Assistant
 2. Click on "Integrations"
-3. Click the three dots in the top right corner
-4. Select "Custom repositories"
-5. Add this repository URL: `https://github.com/ssmale/Duux-Home-Assistant`
-6. Select category: "Integration"
-7. Click "Add"
-8. Find "Duux Heater" in the integration list and click "Download"
+3. Find "Duux" in the integration list and click "Download"
-9. Restart Home Assistant
+4. Restart Home Assistant

 ### Manual Installation